Ghostkeeper/SettingsGuide/resources/articles/cooling/cool_min_speed.md

 ![Which fan speed is used where](../images/cool_fan_speed.svg)

 For example, a very small part may have some layer which takes 3 seconds to print at a normal speed of 30mm/s, but the Minimum Layer Time setting is set to 10 seconds.
 The printer would then reduce its speed to 9mm/s.
 However if a Minimum Speed is set to 10mm/s, then the printer would print this layer at 10mm/s and finish after 9 seconds.
 The printer will then wait for 1 second at the end of the layer before starting with the next.
+If [Lift Head](cool_lift_head.md) is enabled, it will wait with the nozzle slightly away from the print.